Course Descriptions

 Policy

-ADPP 500-01 Data Analysis and Statistics in Drug Policy I (1.5 credits, first Summer)
+ADPP 6010-01 Data Analysis and Statistics in Drug Policy I (1.5 credits)

 This course will review the primary data sets used in to track substance use trends in the U.S. and inform US drug and alcohol policy (e.g., National Survey on Drug Use and Health, National Vital Statistics System, Monitoring the Future.), the use and limitations of these data sets, state data collection efforts, and other public health/safety data that can be used when formulating drug and alcohol policy.
 Data sets on other forms of addiction, i.e., gambling, will also be considered.
 In addition, students will be introduced to the basics of statistics and policy analysis and will learn the fundamentals of critically reviewing drug policy-related research.